Understanding the difference between a Counsellor, Psychologist and a Psychiatrist

 Psychiatrists, psychologists and counsellors often work together.
 A psychiatrist might make an initial assessment and diagnosis, then refer you to a psychologist or counsellor for ongoing psychological treatment (talking therapy).

 Psychiatrists and psychologists also work together in hospital and out-patient rehabilitation, as part of mental health teams.

 Who should I see?

-If you are unsure whether you should see a psychiatrist or a psychologist, or a counsellor talk to your GP.
-They can give you advice about whether a psychiatrist or a psychologist is right for you.
+If you are unsure whether you should see a psychiatrist or a psychologist, or a counsellor - talk to your GP.
+They can give you advice about which practitioner is right for you.